CONSUMER MEDICINE INFORMATION

 ketoconazole, a medicine used to treat fungal infections.

-These medicines may be affected by PRABEZ or may affect how well it works.
-You may need different amounts of your medicines,
+These medicines may be affected by PRABEZ or may affect how well PRABEZ works.
+Your doctor or pharmacist can tell you what

 The usual dose is one tablet at the same time each day.
 For treating Helicobacter pylori infections in combination with antibiotics